malaupa/dbus-codegen-go/README.md

 # dbus-codegen-go

+**This is a fork of https://github.com/knightpp/dbus-codegen-go of the custom branch, which is now the main branch**

 [D-Bus Introspection Data Format](https://dbus.freedesktop.org/doc/dbus-specification.html#introspection-format) Go code generator.

 The project depends only on [github.com/godbus/dbus](https://github.com/godbus/dbus) module and cannot be used separately because it operates its data types.